FalkorDB

 README:

-FalkorDB is the first queryable Property Graph database to use sparse matrices to represent the adjacency matrix in graphs and linear algebra to query the graph.
+🆕 FalkorDB is the first queryable Property Graph database to leverage sparse matrices for representing the adjacency matrix in graphs and linear algebra for querying.

 -